-- Experimental pilot work has been done which indicates feasibility at local level, but institutionalisation of the approach is likely to be resisted by centralised agencies. - Decentralisation in Ghana is relatively weak, and few functions have been effectively decentralised.
+Experimental - pilot work has been done which indicates feasibility at local level, but institutionalisation of

+Decentralisation in Ghana is relatively weak, and few functions have been effectively decentralised.
 However, the urgency of tackling deforestation means that this approach merits pilot work, especially as it complements initiatives within NREG for strengthened district level environmental management.

-Sustainability will depend on the success of overcoming centralised tendency. - Links with other sector policies include:
+Sustainability will depend on the success of overcoming centralised tendency. -

+Links with other sector policies include: